Course Content and Outcome Guide for PHL 205 Effective Summer 2015

 - Special Fee:

-Course DescriptionDesigned primarily for nursing and other health care students.
-Focuses on applying ethical concepts to the situations and dilemmas nurses and other health care workers confront in their professional roles.
+Course DescriptionPromotes applying ethical concepts to biomedical situations and ethical dilemmas, including those confronted by nurses and other health care workers.
+Explores topics including patient rights, informed consent, end of life care, genetic engineering, and health care policy.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course